zarthur/CSCC-Fundamentals-Android-Notes/week_11/readme.md

 ```

 In this code, we first created a *NewsItem* class to represent individual news
 items with a title and content.
-Next, we declared a *NewsViewer* interface
+Next, we declared a *NewsListener* interface
 that declared a single method: *update()* which has a single *NewsItem*
 parameter; this provides a standard way of updating listeners.
 The
 *NewsCollection* class is responsible for keeping a collection of news items,
 providing functionality for adding to the collection, and notifying any
 listeners of any updates to the collection.
 The *ConsoleViewer* class displays
 information about new news items on the console.
 It also implements the
-*NewsViewer* interface.
+*NewsListener* interface.
 In *Main.main()*, we create instances of both
-*NewsViewer* and *NewsCollection*.
+*ConsoleViewer* and *NewsCollection*.
 We then register the instance of
-*NewsViewer* as a listener with the instance of *NewsCollection*.
-When we add
+*ConsoleViewer* as a listener with the instance of *NewsCollection*.
+When we
-news items to the instance of *NewsCollection*, the instance notifies the
+add news items to the instance of *NewsCollection*, the instance notifies the
 instance of *ConsoleViewer* by calling the *ConsoleViewer.update()* method.

 One advantage to writing code like this is that it is easy to add another
 listener.
-If we wrote a *GUIViewer* class that implemented the *NewsViewer*
+If we wrote a *GUIViewer* class that implemented the *NewsListener*
 interface, we could register it as a listener with the *NewsCollection* object
 and the *GUIViewer* instance would automatically be updated with new news
 items.
 The alternative is to have the individual viewers regularly check with